inmation/WebStudio-docs/GettingStarted/README.md

 ]
 ```

-Notice that we move the debugger send action to be immediately after the transform actions, so we can inspect what the change looks like, which is:
+Notice that we moved the debugger "send" action to be immediately after the transform actions, so we can inspect what the change looks like, which is:

 ```json
 {